CICM/CicmWrapper/README.md

 - Name the text file "pd.def" and add "EXPORTS" at the first line
 - Tape : "lib /def:pd.def /OUT:pd.lib"
 <p>You will have a pd.lib in the Pure Data installation folder and be able to compile.</p>

-###### Linux projects :

-It's "under construction" but it should be similar to the vanilla Pd compilation exept that you have to include all the files of the project.

 #### ToDo :
 - Update the properties window : attributes order, categories, etc. (low)